confluentinc/ksql/quickstart/quickstart.rst

   :local:

-Welcome to Confluent and Kafka Streaming Query Language (KSQL)!
-KSQL allows users to query and enrich streams in Kafka.
+Welcome to the quickstart guide for KSQL!

-The goal of this quickstart guide is to demonstrate a simple workflow to be able to query and enrich KSQL data.
+The goal of this quickstart guide is to demonstrate a simple workflow using KSQL to write streaming queries against data in Kafka.

 Setup